Anatoli Boukreev: K2

-In 1993, Boukreev reached the summit of K2 via the Abruzzi Spur, where he shared the peak with team members Peter Metzger of Germany and Andrew Lock of Australia.
+In 1993, Boukreev reached the summit of K2 via the Abruzzi Spur, where he shared the peak with team members Peter Metzger from Germany and Andrew Lock from Australia.
 The other team members were German climbers Reinmar Joswig (the team leader) and Ernst Eberhardt.
 With a peak elevation of 8,611 metres (28,251 ft), K2 is the second-highest mountain on Earth after Mount Everest.

 As part of the Karakoram range, K2 is located on the border between Pakistan and China.
 K2 is referred to as the "Savage Mountain" — notable for its steep pyramidal relief, dropping quickly in almost all directions, and the inherent danger in climbing it.

 The danger facing Boukreev on K2 was that the summit felt like the finish line.
 Boukreev would later write that he did not feel the emotions of victory in that moment on top of K2's peak because he was physically and emotionally spent.
 Boukreev found himself in a dangerous position.
 He had expended too much energy placing fixed lines along a narrow, steep portion earlier that day.
 But since the team wanted to push on to the summit that same afternoon, rather than return to their tents to sleep and make a summit bid the next morning, Boukreev acquiesced.
 Boukreev would later write:

 Boukreev later described feeling like a "squeezed lemon".
 When Boukreev and the other two climbers began their descent just after sundown they met Reinmar Joswig ascending and near the peak.
 Relying heavily on intuition and his previous mountaineering experiences, Boukreev slowly made his way down the steep rock and ice of the mountain.
 A crampon kept coming off of his boot, and at one point he had to use his ice axe to arrest a fall, keeping himself from sliding into the abyss.
 Eventually he made his way to the tents at the highest elevation camp.
 However, teammates Peter Metzger and Reinmar Joswig never returned from the summit, both having fallen to their death during the descent.

 Everest

 Boukreev became widely known as the lead climbing guide for the Mountain Madness expedition headed by Scott Fischer in May 1996.
 The expedition was one of several attempting to summit Everest on the same day (May 10).
-Soon after summiting on May 10 a disastrous blizzard struck, stranding many climbers above the South Col overnight, and by May 11, eight climbers from three different expeditions had perished.
-Boukreev rescued three climbers stranded in the disaster above 8000 m, and all six of the climbing clients on the Mountain Madness expedition survived the ordeal.
+Soon after summiting on May 10, a disastrous blizzard struck, stranding many climbers above the South Col overnight, and by May 11, eight climbers from three different expeditions had perished.
+Boukreev rescued three climbers stranded in the disaster above 7,900 m, and all six of the climbing clients on the Mountain Madness expedition survived the ordeal.

 Galen Rowell described Boukreev's rescue efforts in the Wall Street Journal as: